 - Simple Irish Stew

 - Crispy Herby Smashed Potatoes

 Hope you enjoy this naturally-cured Corn Beef Recipe!Print

-How to make your own naturally-cured Corned Beef without nitrates.
+How to make your own homemade Corned Beef with natural nitrates from celery juice.
 It is easier and healthier than you may think!
 Allow one-week curing time.

 Curing the Beef (Allow 5 – 10 days)

 - 2–3 pound thawed beef brisket (grass-fed preferred)

 - 2 tablespoons mustard seeds

 - 1/2–1 teaspoon red pepper flakes

 - 2/3 cup sea or mineral salt